Achieveing reliable UDP transmission at 10 Gb/s using BSD socket for data acquisition systems: Performance optimizations

 \subsection{Core locality}

 Modern CPUs rely heavily on cache memories to achieve performance.
 This holds for both instructions and data access.
 For Xeon E5 processors there are three levels of cache.
 Some is shared between instructions and data, some is dedicated.
 The L3 cache is shared across all cores and hyperthreads, whereas the L1 cache is only shared between two hyperthreads.
 The way to ensure that the transmit and receive applications always uses the same cache is to 'lock' the applications to specific cores.
-For this we use the Linux command \texttt{taskset} and the pthread API function \texttt{pthread\_setaffinity\_np()}.
+For this we use the Linux command \texttt{taskset}.

 This prevents the application processes to be moved to other cores and thereby causing interrupts in the data processing, but it does not prevent other processes to be swapped onto the same core.